efranke22/nick-erin-capstone/README.md

 that and advocate for resources to get specific tracts the testing they need and deserve given their exposure.

-To help us understand what is correlated with a tract being “high lead,” we will need more than just the information provided by the MDH of tract lead levels.
+To help us understand what is correlated with a tract being “high lead”, we will need more than just the information provided by the MDH of tract lead levels.
 Using the **tidycensus** (Walker and Herman 2022) package in R, we can access a plethora of information on each census tract